nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

 summary: "Migrate a patient's record in structured format"
 ---

-{% include important.html content="This migrate a patient's structured record interaction **MAY** be implemented by incumbent GP system suppliers and it **MUST** be implemented by New Market Entrants." %}
+{% include important.html content="This migrate a patient's structured record interaction **MAY** be implemented by existing suppliers on the GP IT Futures framework and it **MUST** be implemented by New Market Entrants." %}

 ## Use case ##